netgainsystems/docs/content/cloud_vista/dashboards/_index.md

 Dashboards are used to provide the status of the infrastructure at a view.
 Dashboards can be added and configured to what the user needs.

+NetGain provides 2 flavors of dashboards
+* Default built-in dashboards
+* Grafana-based dashboards (namely Dashboard 2.0)

+# Dashboards 2.0
+For more info on this, refer to <a href="/cloud_vista/dashboards/dashboards2">here</a>

+# Default dashboards
 The default dashboard provides an overview of the status of the managed devices, including:
 * Total number of Business Services, Devices, and Monitors
 * Number of critical SLAs, Business, Devices, and Monitors